talfig/talfig/readme.md

 - **The Open University**
   **B.Sc.
 Computer Science**
   2023-2025 (Graduation)
-  At the end of 2nd year with a GPA of 99
+  3rd year with a GPA of 99

 # 🛠️ Skills and Abilities
 <div style="display: flex; justify-content: center;">